Ghasak/.dotfiles2021/README.md

-#  My dot-files configuration and setup (for MACBOOK Setups):
+# Gnu-Stow restore my dot-files configuration and setup (for MACBOOK Setups):

 I  have shifted my dotfiles now to be stored and recover with `Gnu-Stow` as a farm of symilinks.

-- You must be inside the dotfile directory to allow `stow` to intract with the home directory  (parent directory).
+- [import] You must be inside the dotfile directory to allow `stow` to intract with the home directory (parent directory).
+- When you stow files, ensure the directory of recovering the files is empty, otherwise (stow) command will not work.
 - To stow any changes use:

 ```sh
 # At current dot file
 stow . --verbose=1